Skip to main content

 Write Operations (CRUD)

-flAPI supports full CRUD (Create, Read, Update, Delete) operations, enabling you to build complete data APIs that not only serve data but also accept modifications.
-This guide covers how to configure write endpoints with validation, transactions, and guaranteed data integrity.
+flAPI supports full CRUD (Create, Read, Update, Delete) operations, so you can build complete data APIs that not only serve data but also accept modifications.
+This guide covers how to configure write endpoints with validation, transactions, and RETURNING-clause responses.

 Overview